dvidelabs/poly.shell/doc/api/jobs.md

       { breakOnError: true },
       function(err) {
         if(err)
-        // not part of Ploy
+        // not part of Polyshell
         email(this.site.adminemail, "backups failed");
     });